charleshamesse/ovitrap-monitor-server/README.md

 - Heroku's free PostreSQL plan: 10k rows, 1GB max
 - Maintenance mode can be enabled: $ heroku maintenance:on
 - u40725 / tosquimos5050
+- client-app / oeg-pass-not-secure: can only view and add captures
+- should allow to flag captures for deletion
 - S3 bucket: objects are currently public. should edit CORS policy to include only this app's domain name
+- Netlify and Heroku are great